tanutb/Astar-8puzzle-maze/README.md

 # Details
-Algorithm that used in code is A* serch
+Algorithm that used in code is A* search